-Figure 5 Radioluminescence of BaHfO3:Ce samplesExcitation (left) and emission (right) spectra of a Sr2CeO4 sample.
+Figure 5 Excitation (left) and emission (right) spectra of a Sr2CeO4 sample.
 At the bottom a simplified energy diagram of the system along with a list of observed transitions.

 The results showed that Ce4+ absorbs primarily at ~275 nm and ~350 nm, and emits at ~490 nm, as expected from our earlier x-ray illumination studies.
 This is a very promising result.
 We attribute these results to the level assignments shown at the bottom of Fig. 5.